 From 1977 until 1980, Martha Cooper worked as a staff photographer for the New York Post.
 Between daily assignments, Cooper began to document unsupervised children playing amidst the rubble.
 In doing so she captured the disintegrating neighborhoods of New York primarily on the Lower East Side.
 The photographs focus on the activities of children playing and being creative on New York City streets.
 They largely depict groups of children building toys or playing with found objects.
 This in the days before video games and computers.
 These photographs reflect a time that was not so long ago.
 Yet where there was a radically different approach to social norms and child rearing.

-The Nuart Aberdeen festival takes place from Thursday 23 – Sunday 26 April 2020.
-It is supplemented by a program of talks, presentations, film screenings, free guided walking tours and workshops.
+The Nuart Aberdeen festival was due to place from Thursday 23 – Sunday 26 April 2020.
+The plan wsa for it to be supplemented by a program of talks, presentations, film screenings, free guided walking tours and workshops.
+The team at Nuart instead created a special series of Lockdown editions which you can see here.